Wazuh central components

 Preparing the upgrade

-In the case Wazuh is installed in a multi-node cluster configuration, repeat the following steps for every node.
+In case Wazuh is installed in a multi-node cluster configuration, repeat the following steps for every node.

 Import the GPG key.